XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     ![Shows the button for merging a Pull Request in GitHub](/Assets/mergePullRequest.png)

-Now your repository contains 2 new "Docker Compose" files.
+Now your repository contains 3 new "Docker Compose" files.

 6. In your GitHub Codespace, update your files to the latest version by pulling them.

     ![](/Assets/2020-10-05-12-10-11.png)

-7. Open your PowerShell terminal window.
+7. Change the <yourgithubaccount> in the docker-compose files to your GitHub Account.
+Open your PowerShell terminal window.
 From the root folder, start the application.

     ```bash
     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml build
     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml up
     ```

-8. To include the web application to the docker-compose file, add the following YAML snippet to the docker-compose.yml
+8. To include the web application to the docker-compose file, add the following YAML snippet to the `docker-compose.yml`

     ```YAML
     web:
-        image: fabrikam-web
+        image: ghcr.io/renevanosnabrugge/fabrikam-web:latest
         depends_on:
             - api
         environment:
             CONTENT_API_URL: http://api:3001
         ports:
             - "3000:80"
     ```

-   and the following YAML snippet to the local.docker-compose.yml
+   and the following YAML snippet to the `local.docker-compose.yml`.
+That overrides the name of the image

     ```YAML
     web:
         build: ./content-web
+        image: local-fabrikam-web
     ```

 9. Build and run the docker-compose file again